a00ayad00/Machine-Learning-and-Data-Science-Resourses/README.md

 # Books-and-Files

-#### These books and PDF files are a very small samble of from what I read in courses and on websites and they containe topics like Machine Learning, Deep Learning and NLP.
+#### These books and PDF files are a very small sample of what I read in courses and on websites and they contain topics like Machine Learning, Deep Learning and NLP.

 #### I learned a lot from them.